 as some files must be on the primary.
 Here are their names, as they

 /humio-data.
 The directory structure must be preserved.

-If the above files are moved from the secondary to the primary, it should work fine to leave the remaining segment files, and start out with almost all data being on secondary.
-Or, if you want, move selected parts of the completed segment files from secondary to primary as well, to get the improved performance from the new disk on searches that hit those.
-One could move e.g. all segments that are less than 7 days old if that matches the search typical search range for the system.
+If the above files are moved from the secondary to the primary, you may leave the remaining segment files, and start out with almost all data being on secondary.
+Or, if you want, move selected parts of the completed segment files from secondary to primary as well, to get improved performance from the new disk on searches that hit those.
+One could move all segments that are less than seven days old if that matches the search typical search range for the system.

 Humio will not move files from secondary back to primary.
-Once the primary is full later on, Humio will start migrating segment file from primary to secondary.
+Once the primary is full, Humio will start migrating segment files from primary to secondary.